alan-turing-institute/data-safe-haven/docs/source/deployment/security_checklist.md

 </details>
 ````

-- Then attempt to download a package that is not included in the allowed list (for example, try `pip install awscli`)
+- Then attempt to download a package that is not included in the allowed list (for example, try `pip install awscli`).

 ````{attention}
 {{camera}} <b>Verify that:</b>